Ram-Raghav-S/weather-app/README.md

 # Weather App

-A repsonsive app that displays the current weather information of a location and displays it in presentable and concise manner.
+A repsonsive app that allows searching for the current weather information of a location and displays it in presentable and concise manner.

 ## Features